-Basic needs such as food, shelter, and access to health care is the first step to identifying the complex, long-term issues families with young children face, that will eventually require collaborative solutions.
+Basic needs such as food, shelter, clothing, and access to health care is the first step to identifying the complex, long-term issues families with young children face, that will eventually require collaborative solutions.

 Thirty percent of the CORE Fund will be allocated to Basic Needs grants.
-These grants will be awarded to provide basic need services and/or access to services for young children (birth to age 8) and their families with low income.
+These grants will be awarded to provide basic need services and/or access to services for young children (prenatal to age 8) and their families with low income.
 These basic needs grants will be 1-year investments and will begin January 2018.

 All funding decisions are made by volunteers who also help refine our investment focus.
 Funding determinations are based on the priority of needs, a program's effectiveness and its ability to show measurable results.
 Grants are available to public and nonprofit organizations that meet the minimum standards for eligibility and can submit all required eligibility documentation.
-Grants are not awarded for capital projects.
+Program grants are not awarded for capital projects.

 APPLY FOR A BASIC NEEDS PROGRAM GRANT